barv123/content-based-movie-recommender/README.md

 Alternative thresholds would produce different absolute exposure values.

-The threshold should therefore always be reported together with the benchmark results.
+The threshold should therefore always be reported together with benchmark results.

 ---

-## 16.5 Offline benchmark
+## 17.5 Offline benchmark

 The benchmark evaluates catalog exposure and recommendation characteristics.

-It is not an online user study and cannot directly establish effects on user satisfaction or retention.
+It is not an online user study and cannot directly establish effects on:

+- satisfaction;
+- engagement;
+- retention;
+- conversion.

 ---

-# 17. Reproducibility
+# 18. Reproducibility

 The application uses deterministic ranking.